-The degree comprises eight semester courses plus a dissertation on a subject in the field of Public Administration.
-Six of the courses are compulsory.
-All courses are not necessarily offered every year.
+The degree comprises eight semester modules plus a dissertation on a subject in the field of Public Administration.
+Six of the modules are compulsory.
+All modules are not necessarily offered every year.
 Choices can be influenced by student numbers and the availability of personnel and other internal requirements.

-30 00003.
+Modules

-MPA721 Executive Public Management
+A. MPA721 Executive Public Management

 MPA722 Public Policy and Service Delivery

 MPA723 Public Financial Management

-MPA724 Organisational Analysis and In governmental Relations nter-
+MPA724 Organisational Analysis and Inter governmental Relations

 MPA725 Public Human Resource Management

 MPA726 Economics for Public Sector Managers

-Plus two course s chosen from the following
+Plus two modu ules chosen from the following

 MPA727 Public Management Law

 MPA728 Development Sociology

 MPA729 Quantitative Analysis

 MPA730 Local Governance

-MPA731 Public Information Management Technology and
+MPA731 Public Information Management and

+Technol ogy

-MPA732 Specialist theme in the field of Public management with approval from the Programme Director
+MPA732 Specialist theme in the field of Public

+manage ment with appro val from the

+Programme Director

-MPA733 Political Environmental Analysis
+MPA733 Political Environmental A Analysis

-An approved course or courses from another department with permission of the Programme Director and the Departmental Chairpersons concerned.
-Use the relevant course code
+An approved module or modules from another department with

+permission of the Programme Director and the Departmental

+Chairpersons concerned.
+Use the relevant module code